 Addressing the matter involved performing procedures and evaluating audit evidence in connection with forming our overall opinion on the consolidated financial statements.
 These procedures included testing the effectiveness of controls relating to management's determination and valuation of the liabilities related to Fayetteville, as well as the related financial statement disclosures.
-These procedures also included, among others, (i) testing the reasonableness of management's assumptions used to estimate the ultimate costs, including the number of affected surrounding properties, the type and cost of water treatment systems selected, transport pathways which will require remedial actions, the types of site surface water and on-site remedies and treatment systems selected and implemented, and the estimated cost of such potential remedies and treatment systems and any related OM&M requirements, (ii) obtaining and evaluating responses to letters of audit inquiry from legal counsel, and (iii) evaluating the sufficiency of the Company's disclosures related to the matter.
-Professionals with specialized skill and knowledge were used to assist us in evaluating the estimated costs resulting from the Consent Order and CAP.
+These procedures also included, among others, (i) testing the reasonableness of management's assumptions used to estimate the ultimate costs related to the number of affected surrounding properties, the type and corresponding cost of water treatment systems selected, transport pathways which will require remedial actions, the types of site surface water and on-site remedies and treatment systems selected and implemented, the estimated cost of such potential remedies and treatment systems selected and implemented, and any related OM&M requirements, (ii) obtaining and evaluating responses to letters of audit inquiry from legal counsel, and (iii) evaluating the sufficiency of the Company's disclosures related to the matter.
+Professionals with specialized skill and knowledge were used to assist in evaluating the estimated costs resulting from the Consent Order, the Addendum and CAP.

-Goodwill Impairment Assessment - Mining Solutions and Fluoropolymers Reporting Units
+Goodwill Impairment Assessment - Mining Solutions and Advanced Performance Materials Reporting Units

-As described in Notes 3 and 15 to the consolidated financial statements, the Company's consolidated goodwill balance was \$153 million as of December 31, 2019, of which the goodwill associated with the Mining Solutions and Fluoropolymers reporting units was \$51 million and \$56 million, respectively.
-Management tests its goodwill for impairment at least annually on October 1; however, these tests are performed more frequently when events or changes in circumstances indicate that the asset may be impaired.
-As previously disclosed by management, in addition to the annual impairment test performed on October 1, management determined trigger events occurred during 2019 that required certain reporting units' goodwill to be tested for impairment prior to the annual test.
+As described in Notes 3 and 15 to the consolidated financial statements, the Company's consolidated goodwill balance was \$153 million as of December 31, 2020, of which the goodwill associated with the Mining Solutions and Advanced Performance Materials reporting units was \$51 million and \$56 million, respectively.
+Management tests its goodwill for impairment at least annually on October 1st; however, these tests are performed more frequently when events or changes in circumstances indicate that the asset may be impaired.
+As previously disclosed by management, in addition to the annual impairment test performed on October 1st, management determined a triggering event occurred during 2020 that required certain reporting units' goodwill to be tested for impairment prior to the annual test.
 An impairment exists when the carrying value of a reporting unit exceeds its fair value.
-When performing a quantitative impairment assessment, management weights the results of an income-based valuation technique, the discounted cash flows method, and a market-based valuation technique, the guideline public companies method, to determine the reporting units' fair values.
-Such techniques require significant judgment and assumptions by management relating to short and long-term revenue growth rates, gross margins, discount rates, market multiples, and prospective financial information surrounding future reporting unit cash flows.
+When performing a quantitative impairment test, management weights the results of an income-based valuation technique, the discounted cash flows method, and a market-based valuation technique, the guideline public companies method, to determine the reporting units' fair values.
+Such techniques require significant judgment and assumptions by management relating to short and long-term revenue growth rates, gross margins, discount rates, market multiples, and prospective financial information surrounding future cash flows of the reporting units.

-The principal considerations for our determination that performing procedures relating to the goodwill impairment assessments related to the Mining Solutions and Fluoropolymers reporting units is a critical audit matter are there was significant judgment by management when developing the fair value measurements of the reporting units.
-This in turn led to a high degree of auditor effort in performing procedures to evaluate the significant assumptions used in management's interim and annual impairment assessments, including short and long-term revenue growth rates, gross margins, discount rates, and market multiples.
+The principal considerations for our determination that performing procedures relating to the goodwill impairment assessments related to the Mining Solutions and Advanced Performance Materials reporting units is a critical audit matter are the significant judgment by management when developing the fair value measurements of the reporting units.
+This in turn led to a high degree of auditor judgment and effort in performing procedures to evaluate the significant assumptions used in management's interim and annual impairment assessments related to short and long-term revenue growth rates, gross margins, discount rates, and market multiples.
 In addition, the audit effort involved the use of professionals with specialized skill and knowledge to assist in performing these procedures and evaluating the audit evidence obtained.